The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: T-duality relates tiles, tilings, and dissections

-A conjectural description of weak generalized triangles was given in \cite{Lukowski:2019sxw}: \begin{definition} We say that a collection of convex polygons (which have $p_1,\dots,p_r$ vertices) inscribed in a given $n$-gon is a collection of \emph{$k$ non-intersecting triangles in an $n$-gon} if each pair of such polygons intersects in at most a vertex and if the total number of triangles needed to triangulate all polygons in the collection is $k$, i.e. $(p_1-2)+\ldots+(p_r-2)=k$. \end{definition} It was experimentally checked in \cite{Lukowski:2019sxw} that weak generalized triangles in $\mathcal{A}_{n,k,2}$ are in bijection with collections of `$k$ non-intersecting triangles in a $n$-gon'.
-Moreover, one can read off the cell $S_{\pi}$ of $Gr^+_{k,n}$ corresponding to a weak generalized triangle of $\mathcal{A}_{n,k,2}$ using the combinatorics of the collection of $k$ non-intersecting triangles in an $n$-gon, see \cite[Section 2.4]{Lukowski:2019sxw}.
+A conjectural description of positroid tiles was given in \cite{Lukowski:2019sxw}: \begin{definition} We say that a collection of convex polygons (which have $p_1,\dots,p_r$ vertices) inscribed in a given $n$-gon is a collection of \emph{$k$ non-intersecting triangles in an $n$-gon} if each pair of such polygons intersects in at most a vertex and if the total number of triangles needed to triangulate all polygons in the collection is $k$, i.e. $(p_1-2)+\ldots+(p_r-2)=k$. \end{definition} It was conjectured and experimentally checked in \cite{Lukowski:2019sxw} that positroid tiles in $\mathcal{A}_{n,k,2}(Z)$ are in bijection with collections of `$k$ non-intersecting triangles in a $n$-gon'.
+Moreover, one can read off the cell $S_{\pi}$ of $Gr^{\geq 0}_{k,n}$ corresponding to a positroid tile of $\mathcal{A}_{n,k,2}(Z)$ using the combinatorics of the collection of $k$ non-intersecting triangles in an $n$-gon, see \cite[Section 2.4]{Lukowski:2019sxw}.
 The basic idea is to associate a row vector to each of the non-intersecting triangles, with generic entries at the positions of the triangle vertices (and zeros everywhere else).
 This way one constructs a $k\times n$ matrix whose matroid is the matroid for $S_\pi$.